RTXteam/RTX/code/ARAX/ARAXQuery/Overlay/ngd/README.md

 The builder runs in two stages:

 1. **Concept extraction.** PubMed baseline + update XML files are parsed in parallel.
-From each article the builder pulls MeSH descriptors and qualifiers, chemical substance names, gene symbols, and keywords.
-These raw strings are normalized and validated by `extraction_script.py`, then written to an intermediate SQLite database (`conceptname_to_pmids.sqlite`) keyed by concept name.
+From each article the builder pulls MeSH `DescriptorName`, chemical substance names (`NameOfSubstance`), gene symbols, and keywords.
+MeSH `QualifierName` is intentionally **not** extracted — see "Why qualifiers are excluded" below.
+Raw strings are normalized and validated by `extraction_script.py`, then written to an intermediate SQLite database (`conceptname_to_pmids.sqlite`) keyed by concept name.
+2. **CURIE resolution + tier 0 edge harvest.** Two sources merge into the final database:
-2. **CURIE resolution.** Every concept name is resolved to a canonical CURIE against a local Babel SQLite snapshot via `stitch_proj.local_babel.map_name_to_curie`.
-PMIDs are re-grouped by CURIE and written to the final database (`curie_to_pmids.sqlite`).
+   - Every concept name from stage 1 is resolved to a canonical CURIE against a local Babel SQLite snapshot via `stitch_proj.local_babel.map_name_to_curie`.
+   - When `--tier0-edges` is provided, every edge in the tier 0 KGX graph that carries `publications` contributes those PMIDs to **both** its subject and object CURIEs directly (no name resolution, since tier 0 CURIEs are already canonical).
+This recovers the chemistry and protein coverage that PubMed-only resolution misses (PUBCHEM.COMPOUND, CHEBI, UniProtKB, etc.) and ensures CURIEs in `curie_to_pmids` align with tier 0's identifier space.
+Tier 0 nodes themselves do not carry a `publications` field, so only edges are scanned.

+   PMIDs from both sources are deduplicated per CURIE and written to the final database (`curie_to_pmids.sqlite`).

 No external API calls are made at build time.
 All resolution is local.

+### Why qualifiers are excluded

+MeSH headings are paired (`DescriptorName :: QualifierName`) — e.g.
+`Aspirin :: adverse effects` means "this article is about adverse effects of aspirin."
+The qualifier modifies the descriptor; it is not a standalone concept.
+The previous version of this script extracted qualifiers unpaired, sending strings like `"adverse effects"`, `"blood"`, `"biosynthesis"` to the resolver as if they were biomedical entities.

+Babel does name-matching, so those strings collide with real bioentities that happen to share the name: `"blood"` resolves to `EMAPA:16332` (the anatomical entity Blood), `"biosynthesis"` resolves to a specific Reactome pathway, etc. PMIDs from articles that aren't biologically about those entities then accumulate on legitimate-looking tier 0 CURIEs — pollution that's invisible at the prefix level and silently corrupts NGD.
+A scan of one PubMed baseline file (~30K articles) found 67 of 71 distinct qualifier strings resolve to such collision CURIEs.

+Dropping qualifiers from extraction loses some signal but eliminates this failure mode.
+Re-introduce them only with structured handling — e.g. as qualifier-typed edges, not as standalone names sent through Babel.

 ## Recommended build environment